 Getting Compensation for Reckless Driving Accident

 Mobile technology is pervasive in the modern era and there are very few amongst us who aren’t guilty of using our cell phones while driving, at least occasionally.
 Despite not having any laws in place against using cell phones while driving, it can still constitute as reckless driving if you have an accident.
 If you have been injured in a car accident caused by another driver who was distracted because of their cell phone, you are entitled to compensation.
-Contact the skilled auto accident lawyer in Kansas City at the Krause and Kinsman Law Firm to learn more about how reckless driving can affect your case.
+Contact the skilled Kansas City auto accident lawyer at the Krause and Kinsman Law Firm to learn more about how reckless driving can affect your case.
 Call today for a free consultation regarding the specifics of your case.

 Robert Kinsman is a personal injury, mass tort, business litigation, and employment discrimination attorney who practices in Kansas City, Missouri.
 He graduated from the University of Missouri Kansas City School of Law and has been practicing law for several years now.
 Robert Kinsman is passionate about normalizing the life of his clients after they have been seriously injured.
 Learn more about his experience here.